-http://www.promar2007.com/
+www.promar2007.com

-We are a young and dynamic Spanish company based in the Canary Islands.
-Our activity is focused on the marine environment and on oceanographic and environmental work supported by an oceanographic vessel.
+We are a young and dynamic Spanish company based in the Canary Islands, our activity is focused on the marine environment and on carrying out oceanographic and environmental works supported by an oceanographic vessel.

-Our services are aimed at both private companies (construction companies, engineering firms, architectural firms...) and the administration (Port Authority, Cabildo, Town Councils, Canary Islands Government...).
+Our services are aimed at both private companies (construction companies, engineering firms, architectural firms...) and the administration (Port Authority, Cabildo, Town Councils, Government of the Canary Islands...).

 We are guided by the application of the most up-to-date, rigorous and efficient technologies and management procedures.
-All the work procedures applied will be inspired by the principles that regulate the new concept of total quality and will be aimed at creating value for the company.
+All the work procedures applied will be inspired by the principles that regulate the new conception of total quality and will be aimed at creating value for the company.